kashodiya/my-open-webui/README.md

 - You are using Windows machine
 - You have access to an AWS account

+## Design principles
+- Keep cost lowest
+- KISS - Keep it simple, stupid

+## What you will get?
+- Open WebUI
+- Portainer (Web based Docker management)
+- Code-server (VSCode on EC2 in your browser)
+- LiteLLM (Gateway to Bedrock)
+- Caddy (reverse proxy and authetication server)

 ## Guide to installing Open WebUI on EC2
 ### Install Terraform
 - Download installer from (Use AMD64):